-There are so many hairstyles available for young boys that it can be difficult to choose.
-To help, we’ve compiled a list of the 80 best hairstyles for men.
+There are so many hairstyles available for younger guys that it can be difficult to choose.
+To help, we’ve compiled a list of 80 different styles.
 You’ll find everything from classic haircuts that never go out of style to trending cuts that will place you on the cutting edge of fashion.
-Whether you’re adventurous or studios, you’ll find your new favorite style here.

 This cut is best for boys who don’t want to fuss too much with their hair.
 The short hair at the top can be spiked for texture or combed forward with gel or mousse.
 This haircut works best with oval faces, short foreheads, and strong cheek bones.

 How to get it: Tell the hairstylist how much hair you’d like to have on top, and tell him you want it tapered.
 Often, the stylist will ask how steep you want your taper to be.
 Some tapers are gradual and fade out over a long area, but others end quickly.
 Either can look great with a variety of face shapes and hair types.

 If you’re tired of the work that comes with long hair, consider the long buzzcut.
 Short hair is all around the head, but it’s still enough to be called hair.
 This is a great option for boys who are involved in sports or other high-energy activities, since it won’t require too much hassle.

 Naturally, the long buzzcut is another style that caters to pursuers of low maintenance.
 A small amount of gel or mousse can be used, but this haircut is most often kept natural.
 It works best with oval faces, short foreheads, and strong jawlines.

 How to get it: Tell your hairstylist you want your hair buzzed with a #4 clipper.
 This is a medium-sized blade that won’t trim the hair too short.
 If you decide to stick with the buzzcut, you can always go a size up or down.
 You’ll want to visit your hairstylist once or twice a month to keep your hair short.